 Alright, again, I have to tell you, we’re here to talk marketing, not music.
 This is numbers, not notes.
 Put your feelings on the doorstep.

-To be a memorable band, you have to start with a memorable name so people can listen to your memorable music.
+As for the name game, to be a memorable band, you have to start with a memorable name so people can listen to your memorable music.
 Remember that.

 The text of the ‘net is your fancy packaging.
 How do you get someone to pick YOUR name, YOUR song from the list?
 By being memorable.